 Even materials lying around in nature, like driftwood or branch can be brought inside and give your eco-friendly home interiors a rustic vibe.

 And don’t forget the value of food waste.
 Leftover scraps can be turned into very valuable compost that you can use in your garden.
-If you don’t have room for composting in your garden, you can use this type of stainless steel indoor compost bin.
+If you don’t have room for composting in your garden, you can opt for an indoor compost bin made of stainless steel.

 Buying antiques is another great way to contribute to the environment.
 This bypasses the need to buy new furniture and, at the same time, adds to the beauty of your home.
 Antique pieces have history and soul and are quintessentially green as they were made from old growth forests.
 If you are serious about going green, mixing modern with historical decor will do your rooms no harm.